nexxeln/deoxys/README.md

 - tRPC
 - PlanetScale

-Project bootstrapped using [`create-t3-app`](https://www.npmjs.com/package/create-t3-app).
+This project bootstrapped using [`create-t3-app`](https://www.npmjs.com/package/create-t3-app).
 Yes I know I misspelled it in the commit.